karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 # Odin + Raylib + Hot Reload template

+This is an Odin + Raylib game template with Hot Reloading pre-setup.
+The techniques shown in this repository makes it possible reload gameplay code while the game is running.

 By Karl Zylinski, http://zylinski.se -- Support me at https://www.patreon.com/karl_zylinski

 ## Description

-This is an Odin + Raylib game template with Hot Reloading pre-setup.

 This template is compatible with Windows, macOS and Linux.
 The instructions are mostly for Windows, but there is a [non-windows](#non-windows) section that explains the differences.